SapiensAnatis/dragalia-api-docs/docs/source/dragalia/login_index.rst

 Notes
 ------
 The response data was captured from an iOS device, which passed the safety check, while the request comes from an Android device that failed it.
-Yes, "summom_point" is the correct key name.
+Yes, "summo*m*_point" is the correct key name.